Skills Gap: How To Understand and Use it to Your Advantage

 Be Generous with Training

-Providing your employees with the requisite training will help to fill skill gaps and provide you with an engaged and productive workforce.
+Providing your employees with the requisite training will help fill skill gaps and provide an engaged and productive workforce.

 Employees are often keen to receive career development training and will be appreciative.
-There has been a four-fold increase in the numbers of individuals seeking out opportunities for learning online through their own initiative, a five-fold increase in employer provision of online learning opportunities to their workers and a nine-fold enrolment increase for learners accessing online learning through government programs.
+There has been a fourfold increase in the number of individuals seeking out opportunities for learning online through their own initiative, a fivefold increase in employer provision of online learning opportunities to their workers, and a ninefold increase in enrolment for learners accessing online learning through government programs.

-You can provide training internally or externally, reaching out to professional training firms that provide workshops or seminars can be helpful and a good team-building exercise.
+You can provide training internally or externally; contacting professional training firms that provide workshops or seminars can be helpful and a good team-building exercise.

 Hire Smart

 Aim to foresee where skill gaps may arise in the future and build out your workforce plan accordingly.
 Don’t hire employees reactively every time a new need arises, instead focus on building a proactive recruitment plan.
-Have a long-term strategy for all new employees and make sure they fill requirements for the present and the near future.
-Using pre-hire assessments to measure not only the skills you currently need but are likely to need in the near future is a great way to proactively reduce your skills gap.
+Have a long-term strategy for all new employees and ensure they fill the present and the near future requirements.
+Using pre-hire assessments to measure not only the skills you currently need but are likely to need shortly is a great way to reduce your skills gap proactively.

 Skills gap - reskilling